-More decision makers means there’s greater scrutiny over ideas and reps need to work harder to provide justification.
+More decision makers means there’s greater scrutiny over ideas and business development reps need to work harder to provide justification.
 As a result, there’s a higher likelihood of a decision not going through.

 Gartner estimates that an average of 6.8 people are now involved in each B2B purchase decision, but that the number can go as high as 11.